 - Each student will be notified of acceptance/ rejection in writing.
 In the event a student is rejected, all tuition, fees and other charges will be refunded.
-A student in any term who withdraws from the College must give written notice to the College.
+A student in any term withdraws from the College must give written notice to the College.
 Date of withdrawal is the last day of recorded attendance. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund the amount due within 30 business days.
 Written notice of cancellation shall take place on the date the letter of cancellation is postmarked, or in the cases where the notice is hand carried, it shall occur on the date the notice is delivered to the College. - Notwithstanding anything to the contrary, if a student gives written notice of cancellation following written acceptance by the College and prior to the start of the period of instruction for which he/she has been charged ("Period of Instruction"), all tuition and fees paid, except the application fee, will be refunded.
 If any books and supplies provided by the College are not returned unused and in a condition such that they can be returned to the supplier, the student will be assessed a fee of \$100 per course for these books and supplies.
-All prepaid tuition is refundable.

-- If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 60% of the Period of Instruction, the amount charged for tuition, fees, and all other charges for the completed portion of the Period of Instruction shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length.
-After the completion of 60% of the Period of Instruction, no refund will he made - In compliance with lowa Code 714.23, the \$100.00 course fee will be refunded for students who are residents of the state of lowa. - Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course
+All prepaid tuition is refundable. - If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 60% of the Period of Instruction, the amount charged for tuition, fees, and all other charges for the completed portion of the Period of Instruction shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length.
+After the completion of 60% of the Period of Instruction, no refund will be made. - Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.